New restrictions to protect rare whale expected from group

 Photo: Michael Dwyer, AP

-FILE - In this March 28, 2018 file photo, a North Atlantic right whale feeds on the surface of Cape Cod bay off the coast of Plymouth, Mass.
+FILE - In this March 28, 2018, file photo, a North Atlantic right whale breaches the surface of Cape Cod bay off the coast of Plymouth, Mass.
 A group organized by the federal government is expected to release ... more

 Photo: Michael Dwyer, AP

-FILE - In this March 28, 2018 file photo, a North Atlantic right whale feeds on the surface of Cape Cod bay off the coast of Plymouth, Mass.
+FILE - In this March 28, 2018, file photo, a North Atlantic right whale breaches the surface of Cape Cod bay off the coast of Plymouth, Mass.
 A group organized by the federal government is expected to release ... more

 A group organized by the federal government is expected to release recommendations about how to better protect a vanishing species of whale in the Atlantic Ocean.

-The North Atlantic right whale numbers only about 411, and its numbers have fallen by dozens in this decade.
+The North Atlantic right whale population counts only about 411 individuals, and its numbers have fallen by dozens in this decade.
 The National Oceanic and Atmospheric Administration created the Atlantic Large Whale Take Reduction Team to help reduce the injuries and deaths the whales suffer due to entanglement in fishing gear.

-The take reduction group has said it wants to reduce right whale mortalities that are caused by fisheries by more than 60 percent.
+The group has said it wants to reduce right whale mortalities that are caused by fisheries by more than 60%.